ermiyas-sidama/Aircraft_Risk_Analysis/README.md

 foundout that Airbus industries has less amount of accident record.
 As a result we recommended the following model for commercial airlines.
   - Make: Airbus
   - Number of Engines: 4.0
+  - Advanced landing assistance features
 ### For Private Airplanes
 We did the same analysis for private airlines and recommended the following model.
 Here are the ([top 10 private airplanes](https://www.aerotime.aero/articles/top-10-most-popular-private-jet-models-of-2023))
-  - Make: Make: Gulfstream Aerospace
+  - Make: Gulfstream Aerospace
   - Number of Engines: 2.0
-### Purchasing Recommendation For Both Airplanes:
   - Advanced landing assistance features

 ## Future Investigations